pidgeon-pete/openfirex/core-rules.md

 **Heavy Armour (X)**
 Models with the Heavy Armour (X) rule reduce the Damage and Piercing value of attacks made against it by X. The Damage value cannot be reduced below 1 and the Piercing value cannot be reduced below 0.

+**Jump**
+A model with the Jump rule may ignore intervening terrain when moving and may be placed at any elevation level.

+**Medic**
+At the end of its activation, if this unit has a model that has lost hit points it regains 3 hit points, up to its original value.

 **Rugged**
 This model ignores the penalty for travelling through **slow** terrain.